 The Godavari Sugar Mills Ltd., incorporated in 1939, demerged to Godavari Biorefineries in 2009.
 Godavari Biorefineries Ltd. promoted by Late Shri.
 Karamshibhai Jethabhai Somaiya (Padmabhushan) and his son, Dr. Shantilal Karamshibhai Somaiya, was incorporated in 1939 and has been contributing to the industrial development of India for more than seven decades.
-Under the dynamic leadership of the Chairman and Managing Director, Shri Samir Somaiya & his professional team, the Company with three Sugar mills is fully integrated and is among the top ten Sugar complexes out of around 500 sugar manufacturers in India.
+Under the dynamic leadership of the Chairman and Managing Director, Shri Samir Somaiya & his professional team, the Company with Sugar mill is fully integrated and is among the top ten Sugar complexes out of around 500 sugar manufacturers in India.
 The company is one of the largest producers of Alcohol & a pioneer in manufacture of alcohol based chemicals in India.

 Shri K. J. Somaiya